My Obsession with Transferware

 Collecting China

-If you would like to see the names of each of these patterns, just click on any of the numbered links below.
+If you want to see the names of these patterns, click on any of the numbered links below.

 Sharing How to Collect Transferware

-*Many of these are discontinued, but I love the website Replacements Limited which I linked to almost all of the discontinued pieces.
+*Many of these are discontinued, but I love the website Replacements Limited, which I linked to almost all discontinued pieces.
 You can still purchase them here.

-Pin the image below to your Entertaining, Collecting, or tablescape boards on Pinterest (just click the Pin button in the top left corner).
+You can pin the image below to your Entertaining, Collecting, or tablescape boards on Pinterest (click the Pin button in the top left corner).
 You can also follow along with me on Pinterest!

 For more real-time updates, follow me on Instagram @My100YearOldHome